TheCreatorJames/RemotePresentation/README.md

 Welcome to the Remote Presentation Software written for Node.js

-I used it for an English Project.
-I wrote it in a single class period.
-It allowed me to use my iPad to remotely control the presentation, and inject new information in on the fly as I saw fit.
+I used it for an English Project, on the book "Hard Times" from Charles Dickens.
+I wrote it in a single class period, after noticing that many other students needed a partner to click through the powerpoint slides (causing issues with the presentation).

+This software allowed me to use my iPad to remotely control the presentation, tapping buttons, and also inject new information into the presentation on the fly as I saw fit.

 ## Running the server